Panama: Cuisine

 Since Panama's cultural heritage is influenced by many ethnicities the traditional cuisine of the country includes ingredients from many cultures, from all over the world:

 a mix of Spanish, Indigenous Panamanian, and African techniques, dishes, and ingredients, reflecting its diverse population.
 Since Panama is a land bridge between two continents, it has a large variety of tropical fruits, vegetables and herbs that are used in native cooking.

 The famous fish market known as the "Mercado de Mariscos" offers fresh seafood and Ceviche, a seafood dish.
 Small shops along the street which are called kiosco and Empanada, which is a typical Latin American pastry, including a variety of different ingredients, either with meat or vegetarian, mostly fried.
-Another kind of pastry is the pastelito, with the only difference in comparison to empanadas is that they are bigger.
+Another kind of pastry is the pastelito which is typically used interchangebaly with the term empanadas.
+Pastelitos are typically filled with meat and eating during holiday periods.

 Typical Panamanian foods are mild-flavored, without the pungency of some of Panama's Latin American and Caribbean neighbors.
 Common ingredients are maize, rice, wheat flour, plantains, yuca (cassava), beef, chicken, pork and seafood.